cschuyle/doopercrawl/README.md

 LINK: from-url ==> to-url
 ```

-This means that one from-url page, thre is a link to-url page.
+This means that on the `from-url` page, there is a link to the `to-url` page.
 You can think of the individual links as edges in a graph.

 # Run the tests